8ctorres/PIA-NextGen-PortForwarding/README.md

 # **I. pfSense side**

 **1.Make sure you have SSH root access to your pfSense machine**</br>
+You can login as the "admin" user directly, or use a different user that has Shell access permissions and then "su" or "sudo".
+This depends on your particular configuration, check the manual if you're not sure how pfSense users work.

 **2.Create Alias for port forward**</br>
 -Go to Firewall -> Aliases -> Ports</br>